-1. Corporate Information
+Corporate Information

-Century Peak Metals Holdings Corporation ("CPMHC", the "Company", the "Parent Company", or the "Issuer"), was registered with the Philippine Securities and Exchange Commission ("SEC") on December 30, 2003.
+Century Peak Metals Holdings Corporation ("CPMHC" or the "Parent Company"), was registered with the Philippine Securities and Exchange Commission ("SEC") on December 30, 2003.

 On April 14, 2008, the SEC approved the amendment of the Company's articles of incorporation.
 Its primary purpose was changed to include promoting, operating, managing, holding, acquiring or investing in corporations or entities that are engaged in mining activities or mining-related activities.
 The Company further expanded its primary purpose by including investing in real estate development and energy.
 The amended articles of incorporation were approved by the SEC on March 18, 2010.